 Attribution Modeling Poll:

-And like Madelyn said, it’s a pretty in-depth topic, so we’ll probably end up doing a whole separate webinar about it.
-But there are some easy ways to get started with it as a whole.
+Like Madelyn said, it’s a pretty in-depth topic, so we’ll probably end up doing a whole separate webinar about it.
+There are some easy ways to get started with it as a whole.
 Multi-touch, essentially, like I said before, can be in one channel, but it could also be across all your channels.
 So we can talk about getting started, specifically in Google Ads.
 And think about an example where you’ve got your research-based keywords and you have your brand-based keywords.